MyreMylar/pygame_gui/docs/source/layout_guide.rst

 Most of the time using Pygame GUI you do not have to interact too much with the layer system.
 UIs don't tend to be designed with their interactive bits overlapping that often, and when they do they tend to be in windows.
-The main exception is for groups of elements, used for things like, HUDs which may overlap UI elements that appear 'in' game worlds; such as monster health bars.
+The main exception is for groups of elements, used for things like HUDs which may overlap UI elements that appear in game worlds (such as monster health bars).
 For these occasions there is the UIPanel element which works as a container, much like a UI Window, except you specify what layer of the UI it will draw on (and thus what it will appear on top of).

-So how do you know where to position your UI Panels?
-Well for that purpose and for any other time you might need to interrogate the layer system there is a layer debug mode that you can activate by calling a function on the UI manager.
+So, how do you know where to position your UI Panels?
+Well, for that purpose, and for any other time you might need to utilize the layer system, there is a layer debug mode that you can activate by calling a function on the UI manager.
-This should let you figure out how many layers are being used for your 'in game' UI stuff and thus where to position your Panel.
+This should let you figure out how many layers are being used for your 'in-game' UI stuff and thus where to position your Panel.
 Here's how to turn it on:

 .. code-block:: python